smalluban/neck/README.md

 #### render `controller.render()`

-Method fetches template with `scope` property, executes template function, parses view for helpers and pushes it to set element of controller.
+Method fetches template with `scope` property, executes template function, parses view for helpers and pushes it to `el` controller.
 This method usually do not have to be called directly.
 For example [ui-yield](#uiyield) call `render` after creating new view.
 However, if you have to refresh view, you can call `render` method from controller.

-Method provides two public event listeners: `render:before` and `render:after`.
-They can be set in `constructor` or other place of controller.
+This method provides two public events: `render:before` and `render:after`.
 After render event is triggered when view is placed into DOM.
-Tis ensures that calling measurement methods will return proper values.
+This ensures that calling measurement methods will return proper values.

 #### watch `controller.watch(keys, callback, initCall)`